ekas-7/EthMem/README.md

-# zKMem
+# EthMem

 ## Unified LLM Memory — Your Blockchain Identity

 Tagline: Merge your digital mind with your decentralized self.

-Description: zKMem unlocks a new layer of digital continuity by turning a user's LLM memory into a portable, cryptographically-secured identity.
+Description: EthMem unlocks a new layer of digital continuity by turning a user's LLM memory into a portable, cryptographically-secured identity.
 Interactions, learned context, and personal insights can be carried across apps while remaining owned by the user.

 Key principles:
 - Private-by-design: no central servers required for identity storage